GDPR - The warning letters are going off

 Types of Attribution Models

-There are three types of attribution models: Single-touch model, rule-based multi-touch model, and data-driven (algorithmic) model.
+There are different types of attribution models: For example, single-touch model and rule-based multi-touch model.

 Single-touch Attribution Models